exkoohtrac/docs.partners.carthook.com/getting-started.md

     - Access to the Assets endpoints

 ## Requesting the permanent access token

-Requesting access token
-When the merchants get redirected to your redirect_uri a code parameter will be present in the URL.
+When the merchants get redirected to your redirect_uri, a `code` parameter will be present in the URL.
 You can use that code to request the permanent access token.

 **POST** `/oauth/token`
 <sup> **Note:** The oauth token is not versioned and is appended directly to the root of the URL.
 All calls to our api except the oauth resource are versioned (e.g. api.carthook.com/oauth/token). </sup>